PKU-Alignment/omnisafe/docs/source/BaseRL/TRPO.rst

 This problem imposes a constraint that the KL divergence is bounded at every point in the state space.
 While it is motivated by the theory, this problem is impractical to solve due to the large number of constraints.
-Instead, TRPO use a heuristic approximation which considers the average KL divergence:
+Instead, TRPO uses a heuristic approximation which considers the average KL divergence:

 .. math::
     :nowrap: